 Blackrock’s skating hall opened in 1939, a new addition to the many leisure facilities in the village.
 Its popularity continued for over four decades, providing entertainment for participants and spectators alike.
 Like many of the other facilities in the village its attraction waned and it eventually closed in the early 1980s and was converted to commercial use.
-The current Village Centre complex (Centra) incorporates the old building.
+The current Village Centre complex (Centra and Bradley’s) incorporates the old building.

 4. Blackrock Millennium Sundial